What Is Sleep Apnoea?

 Insomnia can exacerbate the negative consequences of sleep apnoea, as it limits the duration and depth of sleep.
 Combined with the frequent interruptions of sleep apnoea and you will experience a severely reduced quality of sleep.

 Insomnia can also make it harder to use a CPAP machine for treatment, with the machine making it more difficult to fall asleep.
 It may be necessary to undertake treatments for insomnia in combination with treatments for sleep apnoea to properly address symptoms.
 Examples include cognitive behavioral therapy and relaxation therapy.
 A multidimensional approach might be necessary and should be planned with consultation with experienced professionals such as the Dr. Edwina Toulmin.

 Central Sleep Apnoea

 A more serious form of sleep apnoea, central sleep apnoea, relates to the brain’s failure to properly regulate the muscles that control breathing.
 It is a serious condition that may require medication to treat.
 If you think you suffer from central sleep apnoea, consult a medical professional who can diagnose your specific condition and provide optimally tailored treatments.

 Sleep apnoea and associated sleeping disorders can seriously affect our personal and professional lives – but there are options to be explored.
-Don’t go another day without seeking the best medical advice possible for dealing with your unique situation – contact McMahons Point Health and take back control of your life!
+Don’t go another day without seeking the best medical advice possible for dealing with your unique situation – contact McMahons Point Dental and take back control of your life!